From Tel Aviv to Jerusalem, eat the local way

-At major sites you can expect to be exposed to the elements at length, so be prepared with a hat, sunscreen and plenty of fluids.
-Sites can get congested during peak travel periods with buses of large pilgrim groups.
+Major sites can become congested during peak travel periods with buses of large pilgrim groups.
 While we do our best to plan our visits around these times, it’s not always possible.
-There may be delays, queues and private services that prevent us from entering the site.
-Your trip leader will manage this as best as they can on the day.
+There may be delays, queues and private services that prevent us from entering some sites.
+Your leader will manage this as best as they can on the day.

 Israel and the Palestinian Territories is by no means a cheap destination, so it’s important to budget accordingly.
 The good news is that your expert local leader is on hand to help you uncover the best local deals.

 Known as 'baksheesh' in the Middle East, tipping is an entrenched feature of the tourism industry.
-If you are satisfied with the services provided a tip – though not compulsory – is appropriate and always appreciated.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels.
 Don’t be taken back if this tipping culture is even more apparent here.